Concordium/concordium-net-sdk/README.md

 [![NuGet version](https://badge.fury.io/nu/ConcordiumNetSdk.svg)](https://badge.fury.io/nu/ConcordiumNetSdk)

-# A .NET C# SDK for interacting with the Concordium blockchain
+# C# .NET SDK for interacting with the Concordium blockchain

-This SDK is a .NET integration library which adds support for constructing and sending various transactions, as well as querying various aspects of the Concordium blockchain and its nodes.
-The SDK uses version 2 of the [Concordium Node gRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) to interact with Concordium nodes and in turn the Concordium blockchain, and serves as a wrapper for this API with added ergonomics.
+This is a .NET integration library written in C# which adds support for constructing and sending various transactions, as well as querying various aspects of the Concordium blockchain and its nodes.
+This SDK uses version 2 of the [Concordium Node gRPC API](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) to interact with Concordium nodes and in turn the Concordium blockchain, and serves as a wrapper for this API with added ergonomics.
 Note that this deprecates earlier versions of the SDK that use version 1 of the API, cfr. the [migration](#migration) section for more details.

 Read ahead for a brief overview and some examples, or skip directly the [rendered documentation](#documentation).